Tomler123/Tomler123/README.md

-- 👋 Hi, I’m @Tomler123
+- 👋 Hi, I’m @Tomler123 (Toma Sulava-Sulaberidze)
-- 👀 I’m interested in NFT
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on cool NFT project
+- 💞️ I’m looking to collaborate on cool project
 - 📫 How to reach me nikolonikoloa@gmail.com

 <!---